liuxiaodong008008/CO2/README.md

 Support:  Encapsulation, Inheritance, Polymorphism.

-Super light libary with only ~240 loc ( 170 lines of none blank codes).
+Super light library with only ~240 loc ( 170 lines of none blank codes).

 Take care of that: compilers must support `__VA_OPT__`.
 Using the latest `GCC` is a good choice.